Yaq8bi/YhAkademinExercises/README.md

 ## What is the most manufactured device in history?

 ## What is an integer number?
+It's a number with no decimals, nor fractals.
+Only whole numbers in the negatives and positives.

 ## What is a real number?